Thegeekcoder182/Book_Donate_App_NodeJs/README.md

 ## Additional Notes

-### Dumping Application State

-- At any given time, you can dump the application state in JSON format by clicking the "Dump State" button.
-This includes user details and book library data.

 ### Frontend

 - The frontend is built using React.js.
-You can customize the UI by modifying files in the `client/src` directory.

 ### Backend